 The impact of the arts on learning as well as personal and social development has been thoroughly researched and well documented.
 Yet the arts have not yet been consistently incorporated into school curricula across communities and states.
 Research has demonstrated that the arts create a success-oriented learning environment by “fostering teacher innovation, a positive professional culture, community engagement, increased student attendance and retention, effective instructional practice, and school identity” (AEP Highlights, p.
 3).

-The Impact of Every Student Succeeds Act of 2015 on the Arts
+The Impact of Every Student Succeeds Act on the Arts

 - Listed the arts and music as subjects in the definition of a well-rounded education (Core-Curricular Subjects).

 - Title I grants are now worded to support a well-rounded education, thus the arts clearly qualify as appropriate subjects for support by Title I funding.